 Senegalese Peanut Stew with Sweet Potatoes and Spinach

 A hearty and creamy peanut stew simmered with sweet potatoes, spinach, and tomatoes, delivering rich West African flavors in a comforting vegetarian dish.
-This african-inspired vegan (vegetarian) ready in about 40 minutes pairs peanut butter, smooth, fresh spinach leaves, (14 oz) canned diced tomatoes for a weeknight-friendly dinner that comes together with one pan and minimal cleanup.
+This west african-inspired vegan (vegetarian) ready in about 40 minutes pairs peanut butter, smooth, fresh spinach leaves, (14 oz) canned diced tomatoes for a weeknight-friendly dinner that comes together with one pan and minimal cleanup.
 Each serving lands at about 420 calories and feeds 4, so it slots cleanly into a weekly meal plan and pairs well with a quick salad or grain on the side.
 Tap "Plan a meal with the AI" below to drop this recipe into your week and send the ingredients straight to Instacart.
 Nutrition values are approximate, calculated from USDA FoodData Central (fdc.nal.usda.gov) — verify against ingredient labels for any health-driven dietary plan.

 Ingredients